mbuotidem/terraform-aws-slackbot-lambdalith/README.md

 - directory: Set `lambda_source_type = "directory"` and set `lambda_source_path` to your source folder.
 - zip: Set `lambda_source_type = "zip"` and set `lambda_source_path` to your built zip file.

-### Default (Template-based)
+### Default
-The default mode uses a template-based approach where the Lambda code is generated from `lambda/index.py` with configurable parameters:
+The default mode uses a template-based approach where the Lambda code is generated from `lambda/index.py` with configurable `bedrock_model_id`:

 ```hcl
 module "slack_bot" {